phpList/phplist3-vagrant/README.md

 #
-## Install phpList using Vagrant
+## Run phpList using Vagrant

-Install phpList on Debian 9 (stretch), alongside Apache, MariaDB & PHP-7
+Run phpList on Debian 9 (stretch) with Apache, Mariadb & php 7

 ### Requirements :
 * Vagrant